 Swiss Style Type II left-facing Moons

 The Moon cards of Swiss decks do not vary significantly from the Marseilles-style Moons, but Swiss Tarots in general, do differ a bit from the Marseilles style.
 Those that came after the 1751 Claude Burdel Tarot, have a more decorative folk style of art based on that Burdel deck.
 There is greater decorative detail in clothing, and in the foliage that surrounds pip emblems.
 Also of note, is the absence of droplets or yods in the Ace of Rods and the Ace of Swords.
 The foliage fills the background—this alone tells you that a deck is Swiss.
-There is however, one exception, and that is the wonderfully eccentric Carolus Zoya deck held for decades in the collection of the late K. Frank Jensen.
-The Zoya deck does not have yods in the Aces of Rods and Swords, neither does it have extensive foliage—the background is empty.
+There is however, an exception, and that is the wonderfully eccentric Carolus Zoya deck held for decades in the collection of the late K. Frank Jensen.
+The Zoya deck (not Swiss) does not have yods in the Aces of Rods and Swords, but neither does it have extensive foliage—the background is empty.
 This deck has not yet been reproduced for public sale, but it is featured in the book written by Camelia Elias, The Marseille Tarot: Towards the Art of Reading.
-That deck is a uniquely charming version of the Tarot.
+It is a uniquely charming version of the Tarot.

 #25.
 Claude Burdel 1751 REPRODUCTION by Yves Reynaud 2.5 x 4.5″ (medium size).

 #26.
 Tarocco de Marsiglia 1804 .
 REPRODUCTION by Il Meneghello ” (medium size).

 #27.
 Claude Burdel 1751 MODERN REIMAGINED RECREATION published by Lo Scarabeo.
 Color arrangement within motifs differs from the original and the backgrounds of all cards are digitally textured and colored 2.5 x 4.5″ (medium size).